HYTHE & DIBDEN CRICKET CLUB

 11. Discipline and Appeals

 11.1.
-All complaints regarding the behaviour of Club members should be submitted in writing to the Club Welfare Officer.
-The Management Committee shall meet to hear any complaints within 31 days of a complaint being lodged.
+All complaints regarding the behaviour of Club members should be submitted in writing to the Club Chairman or Welfare Officer.
+The Disciplinary Committee shall convene to discuss the issue within 2 days of the complaint being made and report to the Management Committee where necessary and the Management Committee shall hear any such complaints within 31 days of a complaint being lodged.

 11.2.
 The Management Committee shall have the power to take appropriate disciplinary action including the termination of an individual’s membership.
 The outcome of a disciplinary hearing shall be notified in writing to the person who lodged the complaint and the member against whom the complaint was made within 14 days of the hearing.